ivanpaulovich/blog/content/post/how-to-implement-clean-architecture.md

 (second step)

-You now can go deeper in details and implement how the application consume the database, and you can run your existing tests against this new adapter.
+You now can go deeper in details and implement how the application consume the database, and you can run your existing tests against this secondary actor.
 Should I say that you will do small changes in the application use cases to support this new adapter?
 You will!

 (third step)

-The last step you run the UI against a real database implementation and get user feedback!
+The last step you run the **UI** against a real database implementation and get user feedback!